3 Ways to Beat the Cost of Citizenship before the Price Increase

 U.S. Citizenship and Immigration Services (USCIS) recently announced that it intends to increase the cost to file several forms.
 USCIS budget isn’t funded by tax payers.
 Instead, it operates on income generated from the forms that you are forced to file.
 When their operational costs increase, that cost gets pushed to the immigrant paying for services.
-The cost to file the N-400 form will increase from $680 to $725.
-The exact date this citizenship cost increase will be implemented is unknown, but it is expected to happen this summer.
+The cost to file the N-400 form will increase from $680 to $725 (effective December 23, 2016).

 In fact, it will become more expensive to file most USCIS immigration forms.
 The best way to escape this cycle is to become a U.S. citizen.
 After naturalizing as a U.S. citizen, you won’t need to pay anymore USCIS fees or file forms.
 Over a lifetime, that can save you and your family thousands of dollars.